 10. Are there cheaper alternatives to the Blue Lagoon?

 Yes.
 Despite the popularity of the Blue Lagoon there are numerous other thermal spas and natural baths that you can enjoy at a fraction of the price.
 Try Myvatn Nature Baths in Northern Iceland, they are also blue yet only £15 entry.
-The Secret Lagoon is around £10 entry or an hour from Reykjavic is Fontana Baths which are also around £15.
+The Secret Lagoon is around £10 entry or an hour from Reykjavik is Fontana Baths which are also around £15.

 Please note this post may contain affiliate links, which add no extra cost to your purchase but earns us a small commission to keep the adventure going.